Laura Rock Kopczak

 Adjunct Associate Professor of Public Service

 Laura Rock Kopczak is an educator, researcher and consultant in Supply Chain Management, a field in which she has over twenty-five years of teaching, consulting and industry experience.
 Her current focus is on humanitarian and global health supply chains.
-Laura works half time teaching at NYU Wagner School of Public Policy and in the MIT-Zaragoza Masters in International Logistics Program and half time consulting and doing research with organizations such as MSF, IFRC, Save the Children, UNHCR, UNICEF, UN WASH cluster, GAVI, PSI, JSI, the Rockefeller Foundation, Bill and Melinda Gates Foundation and Fritz Institute.
+Laura works half time teaching at NYU Wagner School of Public Service and in the MIT-Zaragoza Masters in International Logistics Program and half time consulting and doing research with organizations such as MSF, IFRC, Save the Children, UNHCR, UNICEF, UN WASH cluster, GAVI, PSI, JSI, the Rockefeller Foundation, Bill and Melinda Gates Foundation and Fritz Institute.

 Laura obtained her MBA from Columbia Business School, her MS in Operations Research from Columbia University School of Engineering and her PhD in Industrial Engineering and Engineering Management from Stanford University.